Extras cover in private health insurance

 • Acupuncture

-While top-level extras cover comes at a higher price, it provides the broadest protection and is more suitable for anyone seeking comprehensive health benefits with higher annual limits and extensive coverage.
+While top-level extras cover comes at a higher price, it provides the broadest protection and is suitable for people seeking comprehensive health benefits with higher annual limits and extensive coverage.
+Specific coverage varies depending on your provider, so always check what each policy includes before deciding.

-Although what you’re covered for differs depending on the level of your extras-only health insurance, extras cover generally can include the following healthcare treatments and services:
+What you’re covered for will differ depending on the level of your extras-only health insurance policy, but extras cover can include the following treatments and services:

 • Major Dental: includes periodontal (gum treatment), endodontic (root canal), crowns and bridges.

-• Orthodontic: includes treatments for teeth straightening, overbite, chewing and jaw alignment like braces and retainers.
+• Orthodontic: includes treatments for teeth straightening, overbite, chewing and jaw alignment like braces, retainers and Invisalign.

 • Optical: covers prescription glasses, frames and contact lenses.

-• Non-PBS Pharmaceutical: covers pharmaceutical prescription items not listed on the general schedule of the Government Pharmaceutical Benefits Scheme (PBS).
+• Non-PBS Pharmaceuticals: covers pharmaceutical prescription items not listed on the general schedule of the Federal Government’s Pharmaceutical Benefits Scheme (PBS).

 • Physiotherapy: covers consultations and rehabilitation to treat physical issues caused by injury, surgical operation, illness and age-related changes.